governance-game/governance-game/standard-for-public-code-assessment.md

 Software source code MUST be licensed under an [OSI-approved or FSF Free/Libre license](https://spdx.org/licenses/). | yes | CC0 1.0
 All code MUST be published with a license file. | yes |
 Contributors MUST NOT be required to transfer copyright of their contributions to the [codebase](https://standard.publiccode.net/glossary.html#codebase). | yes |
-All source code files in the codebase SHOULD include a copyright notice and a license header that are machine-readable. |  |
+All source code files in the codebase SHOULD include a copyright notice and a license header that are machine-readable. | yes |
 Having multiple licenses for different types of code and documentation is OPTIONAL. |  |

 ## [Make the codebase findable](https://standard.publiccode.net/criteria/findability.html)